SAP-samples/abap-platform-rap640/exercises/ex2/README.md

-# Enhance behavior definition of data model
+# Step 4: Enhance behavior definition of data model

 **In this tutorial example a SAP S/4HANA Cloud, ABAP environment system was used.
 The mode therefore is `strict (2)`.**